eomoran/fin50040-asst3/PRICING_KERNEL_ANALYSIS.md

 **Both are necessary**:
 - **Weights**: Show that the MSMP composition is relatively stable (94-95% correlation)
 - **Pricing kernel**: Shows that while weights are stable, the pricing performance improves with more data
-- The pricing errors (3-9%) indicate that the ex-post pricing kernel is a good but not perfect approximation
+- The pricing errors (0.75-6%) indicate that the ex-post pricing kernel is a good but not perfect approximation
+- **SIZE portfolios** show excellent pricing performance (0.75-2.4% errors), suggesting the MSMP-based pricing kernel works well for size-sorted portfolios
+- **VALUE portfolios** show higher pricing errors (4.6-5.8%), which may be due to:
+  - More extreme return distributions in value-sorted portfolios
+  - Greater estimation uncertainty in the MSMP for value portfolios
+  - Potential model limitations when applied to value-sorted assets
+- These errors are **within the range observed in empirical asset pricing literature** (Hodrick & Zhang 2000, Wang & Zhang 2006), where even sophisticated models exhibit pricing errors of several percent

 **Conclusion**: For a complete analysis, we need both:
 1. **MSMP weight comparison**: Shows composition stability